 SNCF will continue expanding OUIGO in Spain over the next few months, with new service to Valencia, Alicante, Cordova, Seville and Malaga.

-The infographic shows a map of Spain with future OUIGO lines.
-The line between Barcelona and Madrid, with service to Tarragona and Zaragoza, opens on 15 March 2021.
-It’s shown as a pink line connecting the cities it will serve.
+The infographic shows a map of Spain with future OUIGO lines running across the country.
+The line between Barcelona and Madrid, with stops in Tarragona and Zaragoza, opened on 10 May 2021.
+It is shown as a pink line connecting these cities.
 Future OUIGO destinations in Spain, set to open later, are shown as dotted pink lines.
 These are Valencia, Alicante, Cordova, Seville and Malaga.

 Affordable high-speed rail for all